Best Things To Do In and around Bali Indonesia

 A Trip to Nusa Lembongan

-Ron and Michele from Legging It Travel Blog
+Recommended by Ron and Michele from Legging It Travel Blog

 The perfect getaway from the Bali Mainland is a trip to Lembongan.
 This can be done as a day trip through many of the transport companies where you go over and spend the time mainly on the boat but also get the opportunity to explore small parts of the Island.